salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-09-06-AgileAndSoftwareDevelopers.md

 If one user has a problem, then there are other users who have the same problem.
 Therefore, user suggestions help companies build software that appeals to the majority.

-The [Agile Methodology][agile] Emerges
+The Agile Methodology Emerges
 --------------------------------------
 Soon enough, the world realized that the Waterfall Methodology no longer fits our era.
 The goal of the waterfall method was to get the application right the first time.
 That was a need because shipping or deploying software was a costly process.
 Now that deployments can be done in a matter of minutes or hours, the concept of continuous refinement started appearing.
 Not only can developers deploy apps quickly, but developers can also get instant feedback from their customers.
-Fast deployments and instant feedback are the foundation of the Agile Methodology.
+Fast deployments and instant feedback are the foundation of the [Agile Methodology][agile].
 The general stages of the Agile software development stages are:

 1. Design and implement a small set of features.
 2. Publish the app.